Zaki-1052/AO3-History-Explorer/README.md

 # AO3 History Explorer

 AO3 History Explorer is a comprehensive web application designed to help Archive of Our Own (AO3) users analyze and export their reading history.
-The application works together with the [AO3-History-Exporter](https://github.com/yourusername/AO3-History-Exporter) browser extension to provide a seamless experience for exploring your AO3 reading habits.
+The application works together with the [AO3-History-Exporter](https://github.com/Zaki-1052/AO3-History-Exporter) browser extension to provide a seamless experience for exploring your AO3 reading habits.

 ![AO3 History Explorer Screenshot](ao3-history-explorer.png)

+**Important**: You *must* export your data with the linked extension above before using this web app.
+- Please follow the instructions in that [ReadMe](https://github.com/Zaki-1052/AO3-History-Exporter/blob/main/README.md) to install as a TaperMonkey Script or extension first.

 ## Table of Contents